ncclarke/open-event-server/docs/installation/basic.md

 * OpenSSL

 ### A quick note for Windows users
 You may notice that you are unable to clone the project without a warning.
-Some files within the migrations/versions directory contain illegal file names for a windows system.
-The Open Event Server is not optimized for running localy on a Windows machine.Therefore it is suggested that you use Windows Subsystem for Linux(WSL), or a virtual machine to run the project locally.
+Some files within the migrations/versions directory contain illegal file names for a Windows system.
+The Open Event Server is not optimized for running locally on a Windows machine.
+Therefore, it is suggested that you use Windows Subsystem for Linux (WSL) or a virtual machine to run the project locally.
 The setup steps for WSL can be found here: https://learn.microsoft.com/en-us/windows/wsl/install.
-Once using oen of these options you should be able to complete the following steps as usual.
+Once using one of these options, you should be able to complete the following steps as usual.
 ### For mac users
 ```sh
 brew install postgresql